AJ Hikes

 AJ Hikes, formerly Amber Jelena Hikes is an American civil rights activist and community organizer, who currently serves as the chief equity and inclusion officer for the American Civil Liberties Union.
 Prior to their work for ACLU, Hikes was most well known for their tenure as executive director of the City of Philadelphia's Office of LGBT Affairs, where they led the More Pride More Color campaign, which developed a version of the Rainbow Flag with black and brown stripes to represent people of color.
-Hikes, who identifies as a black queer nonbinary woman, emphasizes an intersectional approach towards sexuality, gender, race, and poverty in their advocacy.
+Hikes, who identifies as a black queer nonbinary, emphasizes an intersectional approach towards sexuality, gender, race, and poverty in their advocacy.

 Early life

 Hikes was born in Okinawa, Japan, to parents Jeffery and Zenobia.
 Their father served in the US military.
 In their childhood they lived in Japan, Hawaii, Georgia, Louisiana, and Delaware as their mother Dr Zenobia Lawerence Hikes's career in student affairs flourished.
 They were vice president for student affairs and dean of students at Spelman College and at University of Delaware, served as the assistant to the vice president for student life from 1996 to 1999 and associate director of admissions from 1992 to 1996.
 They also were assistant director of admissions and recruitment at Louisiana State University in Shreveport, La., from 1986 to 1992.

 After Amber left for college, Zenobia served as vice president for student affairs at Virginia Tech University and was a survivor of the 2007 campus attack.
 In 2012, Hikes accepted the NASPA's Scott Goodnight Award for Outstanding Service as a senior student affairs administrator on their mother's behalf after her untimely death in 2008.

 Hikes plays 5 musical instruments and was a member of their high school marching band, playing in the Sydney 2000 Olympic Band.
 Hikes received their undergraduate degree in English from the University of Delaware in 2006.
 They first came out in their freshman year of college.
 They later moved to Philadelphia to attend the University of Pennsylvania, where they received their Masters of Social Work in 2008.